 Contentions -- These verses go with verses 14-18.
 We

-must refuse controversial issues that people can easily spin and interpret
+should avoid controversial issues that people can easily spin to correlate

-we allow them to continue, they will divide and destroy the body of Christ,
+we allow them to continue, they will divide the body of Christ,

 so doing nothing is not an option.
 The